 Raw, unpasteurized, unfiltered honey has a long history in folk medicine as a cough suppressant and a soothing remedy for sore throats.
 It’s anti-inflammatory and antibacterial properties make it beneficial for everything from asthma to UTIs to ulcers.

 It’s well worth the effort to locate a local source of raw honey in your area.
 If you have a farmer’s market nearby, that’s a great place to start.
 Or try searching online for your town/city/zip code + “raw honey,” and see what the search engine delivers.
 I’ve also used localharvest.org and organicnearby.com as online resources for finding farms, CSAs and farmer’s markets in my area.
 As a fun bonus, Local Harvest also keeps tabs on local food-related events going on in my area, such as festivals, volunteer opportunities and gardening classes!
 Woot!

 Mr. Redheaded Herbalist disagrees, but I think mint and coffee are a match made in heaven.
-I peppermint my coffee often, (not just at the holidays!) and this infused honey is a perfect way to do that.
+I “peppermint” my coffee often, (not just at the holidays!) and if you like a bit of sweet in your java, this infused honey is a perfect way to do that.

-Virgin mojito with mint and ginger
+Virgin mojito with mint + ginger